lkilcher/pyDictH5/README.rst

 Data Model
 ==========

-PyCoDa is designed for use by amateur to advanced developers and data analysts who want a simple interface for handling N-dimensional data that reduces the burden of reading/writing data from/to hdf5 files.
+pyDictH5 is designed for use by amateur to advanced developers and data analysts who want a simple interface for handling N-dimensional data that reduces the burden of reading/writing data from/to hdf5 files.
 It is designed to be lightweight and extensible, as opposed to multi-purpose and high-level.

-PyCoDa provides a set of simple *base classes* that each provide unique functionality that is believed to be useful by many users.
+pyDictH5 provides a set of simple *base classes* that each provide unique functionality that is believed to be useful by many users.
 These base classes are meant to be used as parent classes for (inherited from) -- or used to compose -- higher-level data classes.

-How is PyCoDa different from Pandas?
+How is pyDictH5 different from Pandas?
 ------------------------------------

 Pandas_ is great!
 It provides a suite of flexible and powerful tools for handling and analyzing 2-dimensional data (i.e. tabular, spreadsheet-like data).
-However, if your data is N-dimensional and/or contains data of mixed size and dimensions, PyCoDa may be better suited for your needs.
-In contrast to Pandas_, PyCoDa does not provide high-level interfaces to plotting or other statistical analysis tools.
+However, if your data is N-dimensional and/or contains data of mixed size and dimensions, pyDictH5 may be better suited for your needs.
+In contrast to Pandas_, pyDictH5 does not provide high-level interfaces to plotting or other statistical analysis tools.
 Instead, it provides a consistent data and I/O structure, and assumes users will build the higher functionality where it is needed.
 A primary advantage of this, compared to Pandas, is that data is not coerced toward 2 dimensiones (DataFrames).

-Why use PyCoDa vs. Pickle?
+Why use pyDictH5 vs. Pickle?
 --------------------------

-ADD TEXT: PyCoDa (hdf5 I/O via h5py) is faster for large arrays...
+ADD TEXT: pyDictH5 (hdf5 I/O via h5py) is faster for large arrays...

 Usage
 =====

-PyCoDa proposes that constructing data and performing I/O should be done behind the scenes, so that users can *focus on their data*, rather than spending time implementing I/O::
+pyDictH5 proposes that constructing data and performing I/O should be done behind the scenes, so that users can *focus on their data*, rather than spending time implementing I/O::